How to Dress Your Age: Fashion Tips for Women

 - Move beyond extremely girly stuff.
 A mini skirt?
 You can still work it if you manage to maintain a level of polish; maybe pair it with a sleek button-up blouse or a sophisticated jacket.
 Bright polka-dot prints?
 Sure, as long as the overall appearance of the outfit isn't silly-looking.
 Perhaps you could balance the girliness of your pink polka-dot dress with toned-down accessories or a simple cardigan.
 What about a Japanese anime tee?
 Throw it out or give it to your teenage niece!

-Dressing Your Age - 40s
+Dressing Your Age: 40s

-- Get serious but don't be square.
+- Get serious, but don't be square.
 Your 40s is the time to start accessorizing your wardrobe with refined clothing.
-Look for items that has a sophisticated and high-quality air.
+Look for items that have a sophisticated and high-quality air.
 That doesn't mean you should get rid of all your skinny jeans or can't buy basic tees anymore, though.
 If you can still fit into your tiny jeans after 40, you should wear them proudly.
 Those tight-fitting jeans can look very classy and appropriate for your age if worn with a no-nonsense blazer or a chic turtleneck.
 Same story with basic tees.
 It's not that you can't wear them anymore; it depends on what you pair them with.

 - Wearing a form-fitting outfit is okay, but try to refrain from putting on something too revealing.
 Generally speaking, most women in their 40s look better in skirts and dresses that are at least about knee-length.
 It's not that you should shun away from any clothing that has sex appeal.
 You can absolutely still be sexy in your 40s, but you just have to be more subtle about it.
 Instead of a super short skirt, wear a curve-hugging knee-length skirt with interesting details.
 And instead of a low-cut top that draws attention to your cleavage, maybe you should opt for a refined lace blouse with subtle sheerness in the back or mid-riff area.
 Look at Maggie Cheung in the above picture, for example.
 That is age-appropriately sexy!

-Dressing Your Age - 50s
+Dressing Your Age: 50s

 - Now, let there be no sugar coating: once you hit 50, you officially are getting old.
 Yes, lots and lots of women in their 50s still look incredibly beautiful, but it's not the same fresh and tantalizing beauty that youth offers.
-What you have cultivated throughout the years, however, are maturity, confidence and wisdom.
+What you have cultivated throughout the years, however, are maturity, confidence, and wisdom.
 These are in fact a lot more valuable than physical beauty.
 So it might be best to celebrate your 50s by embracing and exhibiting these qualities in your fashion style.
 Aim for mature elegance and a smart look.
 Plus, whatever you wear should represent you fully and genuinely.
 This is not the time to chase after fashion trends anymore.

 - Go with either dark or soft colors.
 Avoid something too bright and attention-seeking.
 If you happen to adore shocking pink or yellow, you may use these shades in your accessories but don't make them the main colors of your outfit.
 Instead of depending on a daring color scheme, you should try to create a stylish look with complex cuts or sophisticated details, such as a ruffle-front blouse, a button-down shirt with a scarf tie, or a full skirt with an intricate lace trim.
 Sharon Stone in the above photo, for instance, is dressed in black from neck to toe, but her look is by no means boring.
 Like I said earlier, it is very possible to dress appropriately in your 50s and still be a rock chick.

-Dressing Your Age - Over 60
+Dressing Your Age: Over 60

 - Unless you have the same fashion attitude as Betsey Johnson's, you would probably agree that once you turn 60, it is the time to get more conservative in terms of fashion.
 And once again, I'd like to emphasize that it's possible to take a more traditional route without appearing nondescript.
 Regardless of what your style is, adapt it to be a little more classic and elegant, yet still distinguishably yours.